valsan-azerty-boi/WoWRetroLauncher/README.md

 - You can rename the Launcher executable if needed

 ### Settings
-- webFrameUri -> Set the web page you want to display on the launcher (64 bit only, default page is https://worldofwarcraft.blizzard.com/news)
+webFrameUri: Set the web page you want to display on the launcher (64 bit only, default page is https://worldofwarcraft.blizzard.com/news)

+### Note
+Addicted to misery and suffering, that's why I voluntarily chose to stay with .NET Framework instead of migrating to modern .NET lol